 To complement reliability measurements, we present an analysis of the CRPS metrics for an in-depth evaluation of the assimilation effects.
-Using all daily satellite observations available during the simulation period, we calculated the Reli and Reso terms of the CRPS decomposition for provinces 4 and 6; two provinces with contrasted behaviours.
-Rank histograms (Fig. 3) showed the ensemble is consistent with observations in province 4 while it underestimates them in province 6.
-Similarly, the reliability term of the CRPS metric (Fig. 5a) shows the improvements (closer to zero) made by the assimilation process on province 4, in which the prior probability distribution was already coherent with observations.
+Using all daily satellite observations available during the simulation period, we calculated the Reli and Resol terms of the CRPS decomposition for provinces NADR and NASTW, two provinces with contrasting behaviors.
+Rank histograms (Fig. 3) showed the ensemble is consistent with observations in NADR, while it underestimates them in NASTW.
+Similarly, the reliability term of the CRPS metric (Fig. 5a) shows the improvements (closer to zero) made by the assimilation process on province NADR, in which the prior probability distribution was already coherent with observations.
 This pattern, however, reverses around August when the integration of data deteriorates the metric.
-This situation lasts until mid-December, when reliability for both simulations begin to coincide each other until the end of the experiment.
-By contrast, reliability of the free run simulation is generally closer to zero for province 6 during the whole experiment.
+This situation lasts until mid-December, when reliability for both simulations begins to coincide until the end of the experiment.
+By contrast, the reliability of the free-run simulation is generally closer to zero for province NASTW during the whole experiment.